 1. Each UE has an established Ethernet PDU session for its DS-TT port MAC address.

-2. Connectivity between the DS-TTs has been validated by the TSC stream availability discovery procedure.
+2. Connectivity between the DS-TTs has been validated by the TSC stream availability discovery procedure specified in clause 14.3.7.2.

-3. NRM server maintains mapping from the traffic class to TSC QoS.
+3. The NRM server maintains mapping from the traffic class to TSC QoS.